predict-idlab/plotly-resampler/examples/README.md

 The [basic example notebook](basic_example.ipynb) covers most use-cases in which plotly resampler will be employed.
 It is the ideal hands-on starting point for data-scientists who want to use plotly-resampler in their day-to-day jupyter environments.

+Additionally, this notebook also shows some more advanced functionalities, such as:
+* Retaining (a static) plotly-resampler figure in your notebook
+* Adjusting trace data of plotly-resampler figures at runtime
+* The flexibility of configuring different aggregation-algorithms and number of shown samples per trace

 ### 1.2 Figurewidget example